drjtelliott/capstoneprojectcodeky/README.md

 ![Project Statistics](tko_fox_stats.png)

+* This project extends its advantages to internal analysts who are deeply invested in the details, as well as external investors seeking comprehensive insights into the dynamics of the companies involved.
+Data from this project serves as a valuable tool for establishing a baseline and monitoring the enduring impacts on both companies as their relationship evolves.
+Additionally, it plays a pivotal role in the analysis conducted during contract negotiations at the time of renewal.
+External entities may leverage this information to explore potential mergers and assess how media rights influence business earnings.

 **Data Visualizations**

-*Visualizations of the findings can be viewed at the followign Tablaeu Public websites.
+*Visualizations of the findings can be viewed at the following Tablaeu Public websites.

 - [Area Chart of Monthly Average](https://public.tableau.com/app/profile/j.t.elliott/viz/CODEKYTKOFOXElliottMonthlyAverage/MonthlyAverage)